Hello! Welcome to my page.

 I started working in the field as a wildlife technician and fell into the immersive lifestyle it required.
 I worked on various remote islands.
 One of those, in Antarctica, inspired me to write a book, called The Last Cold Place (published by Simon & Schuster).
 I have always enjoyed writing but this was a unique opportunity to tell the story of a region that is very remote and often not part of our conversations around climate change— despite it warming at some of the fastest rates in the world.
 Plus, penguins!

 After many years of field work, I decided to head back to school to get my master’s in conservation biology.
 I studied in New Zealand, and lived there for three years, working as a climate change and sustainability advisor.
-I moved to Sweden in May 2023 and will be doing another Master’s in Agroecology.
+I moved to Sweden in May 2023 to complete a Mater’s in Agroecology.
 I am more interested now in how we can intertwine human systems with ecology, and I have always had a soft spot for farming.
-I’m currently based in Malmö.